-A key distinguishing feature of an online course is that communication occurs solely via the written word.
-Because of this the body language voice tone and instantaneous listener feedback of the traditional classroom are all absent.
-These facts need to be taken into consideration both when contributing messages to a discussion and when reading them.
-Keep in mind the following points:
+A key distinguishing feature of an online course is that communication can often occur via the written word.
+Because of this the body language, voice, tone, and instantaneous listener feedback of the traditional classroom might be absent.
+Even when classes are live and include video features, it is still important to consider the following information when contributing messages to a discussion and when reading them:

 - Pick the right tone.
 Since we depend on the written word in online learning, it is especially important to choose the right words to get your meaning across.
 For example, sarcasm is harder to detect when you read the words rather than hearing them.